DRIVER-EU/ost/doc/implementation.md

 # Implementation details
-Below are presented asmple views for Observer and Trial Manager.
+Below are presented sample views for Observer and Trial Manager.

 ## Trial Manager View